Question 1:

 Lifejackets are generally considered as equipment for use during abandon ship scenarios.

-In addition, the Racing Rules of Sailing requires a boat to carry personal flotation devices (Rule 40).
+In addition, the Racing Rules of Sailing require a boat to carry personal flotation devices (Rule 40).

 As the class rules permit (Class Rule C.3.1(a)) the carriage of other personal equipment including clothing and personal effects that are normally used in the sport of keelboat racing, a boat may choose to carry ‘buoyancy aids’ or similar to wear when racing rule of sailing 40 is invoked.

-Therefore, a boat may choose to use ‘buoyancy aids’ or lifejackets conforming to the OSR to meet racing rule of sailing 40.1 when it applies during class racing.
+Therefore, a boat may choose to use ‘buoyancy aids’ or lifejackets to meet racing rule of sailing 40.1 when it applies during class racing.
 However, no matter which choice a boat makes it must still carry lifejackets conforming to the OSR.

 When considering the provision of lifejackets for a Cape 31, attention is drawn in particular to the below.